jplasmeier/interpreter/Header File.md

 ### State Functions

-* assign-variable - assigns a value to a variable
+* assign-variable - assigns a value to a variable (functions). this is done by examining the current state frame first, then the global (final) state frame.
 	* name
 	* value
-	* state
+	* state-cont
 * declare-variable - adds a variable & value to the current state
 	* name
 	* value
-	* state
+	* state-cont
 * define-function - adds a function definition to the current state
 	* name
 	* params